open-contracting/standard-development-handbook/README.md

 # OCDS Development Handbook

-A guide for developers and maintainers of the Open Contracting Data Standard.
+A guide for authors of the Open Contracting Data Standard.

-This repository is based on OpenDataServices' [sphinx-base](https://github.com/OpenDataServices/sphinx-base).
+This repository was originally based on OpenDataServices' [sphinx-base](https://github.com/OpenDataServices/sphinx-base).
 See its [instructions for ReadTheDocs setup](https://github.com/OpenDataServices/sphinx-base#building-on-readthedocs).

 ## Build and view the documentation